Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Geometric-topological response theory

-The topological invariance of tSEE terms for contractible closed membranes can be proved as follows: firstly, for a contractible closed membrane SES $A$ composed of $N_A$ spins, as we assume SESs are connected and non-self-intersecting, no $B_l$ stabilizer or their products can be fully supported on $A$.
-Then, for a product of $A_c$ stabilizers $C=\prod_{c\in \OS^3} A_c$ (where $\OS^3$ is an open bulk) to be fully supported on $A$, $A$ must be the boundary of $\OS^3$, thus $\OS^3$ is uniquely determined up to complementation; because $C=\prod_{c\in \OS^3} A_c = \prod_{c\in \bar{\OS^3}} A_c$, where $\bar{\OS^3}$ is the complement of $\OS^3$, $C$ is the only nontrivial element of the stabilizer group fully supported on $A$, so $|G_A| = 2$.
-As a result, we have $S_A = |A| - 1$ for any contractible closed membrane $A$, which means the $-1$ subleading term is topologically variant.
+The topological invariance of tSEE terms for contractible closed membranes can be proved as follows: First, for a contractible closed membrane SES $A$ composed of $N_A$ spins, as we assume SESs to be connected and contain no dual loop, no $B_l$ stabilizer or their products can be fully supported on $A$.
+Then, for a product of $A_c$ stabilizers $C=\prod_{c\in \OS^3} A_c$ (where $\OS^3$ is a connected 3D region) to be fully supported on $A$, $A$ must be the boundary of $\OS^3$, thus $\OS^3$ is uniquely determined up to complementation; because $C=\prod_{c\in \OS^3} A_c = \prod_{c\in \bar{\OS}^3} A_c$, where $\bar{\OS}^3$ is the complement of $\OS^3$, $C$ is the only nontrivial element of the stabilizer group fully supported on $A$, so $|G_A| = 2$.
+As a result, we have $S_A = |A| - 1$ for any contractible closed membrane $A$, which means the $-1$ subleading term is topologically invariant.
 For other SESs, the topological invariance of tSEE terms can be proved similarly.

-Analogous to 2D toric code model, for open string and open membrane SESs we do not have TEE terms in SEE.
-Again, we can notice that the SEE of non-contractible SES depends on the ground state we chose by introducing non-local stabilizers.